 These guys grew up with “Bush Mechanics”.
 Now with mobile phones, TV, music and the Internet, a new generation has emerged and the time is right to celebrate life in the bush all over again…but in today’s world.
-It is neither straight doco, scripted drama or reality.
+It is neither straight documentary, scripted drama or reality.
 It is a genre of its own.

-Each webisode will continue “the journey”, discovering the wonders and secret spots in and around Ramingining, the Arafura Swamp and its wild and inhospitable coastline and rivers.
+Each episode will continue “the journey”, discovering the wonders and secret spots in and around Ramingining, the Arafura Swamp and its wild and inhospitable coastline and rivers.
 The boys will use all their bush skills to keep cars going, build with bush materials and find innovative solutions to curly predicaments.
 They’ll travel in broken cars, dinghies, and when all engines fail…take to the foot..
 They’ll live off the land with nothing, survive islands infested with crocs and have mystical interventions from greater powers.

 Joe is still the “white guy” and the others play on this and tease Joe continually.
-Joe in turn is often the motivator who keeps them on track and organized.
+Joe in turn is often the motivator who keeps them on track and organised.
 Their combined bush skills and know how are something to behold.
 Their respect for the elders and landowners is ever present.
 All four are strongly immersed in traditional cultural life, family and its obligations.

 Living in Remote Aboriginal communities is often about a sedentary lifestyle and its associated diseases.
 Black As celebrates Aboriginal youth culture, bush foods, and a hunter/gatherer tradition.
 The series is a positive celebration of young people living in a remote Aboriginal community.
 It embraces life in the bush and all it has on offer.